- How to balance being a Scrooge and a Santa this holiday season.

 Your journey towards balancing debt and holiday expenses starts with a budget.
 One of the easiest strategies is to write a list totaling up your expected expenses, including:

 Cost of travel + Price tags for gifts + Party expenses

 Think of party expenses as any parties you’re going to host this season, or that bottle of wine you’ll bring for your friend’s annual Christmas party.
 For gifts, set a maximum budget for each recipient, which will help you figure out the total amount you can spend during the holiday season.
 Setting a fixed amount for gifts can help trim unnecessary spending, too.
 For example, do all of your cubical mates at work really need gifts, or could you pick just your best buddy at the office?

 Planning Trips Without Creating More Debt

 It’s highly likely you’ll need to travel during the holiday season.
 The first step is not to wait until the last minute to book your travel, or even wait until November.
 Prices start to hike for holiday transportation pretty early on.
 Unless you have some great travel hacking skills, you don’t want to be caught off-guard.

 Travel hacking, however, can be a great way to help you get around during the holidays.

-If you’re debt is from student loans and not from a shopping addiction, then using a credit card bonus offer could help you subsidize your trip to visit family.
+If your debt is from student loans and not from a shopping addiction, then using a credit card bonus offer could help you subsidize your trip to visit family.
 Just be sure you only take an offer that fits within your budget – say spending $3,000 in three months.

 For those folks who feel wary of churning a credit card, consider asking for travel funds instead of holiday presents.